 Understanding your current supports

-To get ready for your planning meeting, think about your current supports and who provides them, and what supports and services you may need to achieve your goals.
+To get ready for your planning meeting, think about your current supports and who provides them, and what supports and services you may need to pursue your goals.

 Preparing for your planning meeting

-We recommend completing Booklet 2 - Planning.
+We recommend completing Booklet 2 - Creating your NDIS plan.
 You can choose to do it on your own or get someone to help, then bring it with you to your planning meeting.

 You must also bring along any relevant reports or assessments.
 It helps us understand the types of supports you need.